5 Tips on How To Prepare Yourself For Meditation

 The Tips To Prepare Yourself For Meditation

 2. Next, it’s helpful to set an intention before starting your meditation session.
-Choose something that’s important to you—something you want to improve on or focus on while meditating.
+Choose something important to you—something you want to improve on or focus on while meditating.
 This can be something like “I am going to improve my focus,” “I am going to be kinder,” or “I am going to be more patient.”
 It can also just be something simple like “I am going to enjoy this moment,” which will help bring some joy into your life every day!

 3. Get in a comfortable position that allows you to sit upright without tensing your muscles or feeling any discomfort.